-• Continue to promote and offer vaccination to help increase the proportion of students (5 years of age or older), teachers, staff, and family members who are vaccinated by:

-- Encouraging students, teachers, staff, and family members to stay up-to-date on COVID-19 vaccinations. - Providing on-site vaccination or hosting vaccination clinics at schools. - Providing information to families about the vaccines and availability in the community as needed.
+- Promote and offer vaccination to help increase the proportion of students (5 years of age or older), teachers, staff, and family members who are vaccinated by: - Encouraging students, teachers, staff, and family members to stay up-to-date on COVID-19 vaccinations. - o Providing on-site vaccination or hosting vaccination clinics at schools. - Working with local partners to offer vaccination to eligible students and family members during pre-sport/extracurricular activity summer physicals. - Providing information to families about vaccine safety and availability in the community.